Olemou/SpatialCL/README.md

 *score cij is computed, representing how likely samples xi and xj remain compact within the same* *co-cluster.
 A binomial opinion is modeled as a Beta*
 *probability density function (PDF), under the assumption of a bijective mapping between both representations.
 The uncertainty uij is then computed to*
 *measure the confidence that xi and xj can be close within a cluster, enabling the model to avoid forcing samples of the same class together despite strong*
 *visual differences.
-To ensure stable and gradual learning, a curriculum function (described in Section 3) is introduced to guide progressive training and to*
+To ensure stable and gradual learning, a curriculum function  is introduced to guide progressive training and to*
 *compute the adaptive weight wij , addressing intra-class variability.
 For inter-class modeling, the parameter β is computed as described in the schema above*, *allowing the model to focus on hard negatives and enhance class separation.
 All these components are integrated into the final loss function Lij .*